 30 2, 3, 4 Summative

-Specific information regarding due dates is provided on myUni.
+Specific information regarding due dates is provided in myUni under "Assessment Overview".

 Classes will contain embedded formative assessment tasks that may include student presentations, discussions, practical exercises, demonstrations and out-of-class work that will enable students to engage with the practical and theoretical concepts presented in order to complete their summative assessments.